Speaking and Listening

 Taught by a specialist teacher.

 The children will have the opportunity to study London and China as a comparison to their own locality.
 Local geography will be explored looking at how the city has changed over the years and local tourism.
 The children will create maps and plans.
 Geography and History are taught as part of joint topics.
+They study the way the world is put together such as hemispheres, continents, countries, cities etc.

 The children will explore and develop their skills via: 3D art, textiles, printing, mixed media, observational drawing and printing.